Taj-Ode/Pomodoro/README.md

 # Pomodoro

 Yeah so just clone this and then open a terminal.
 Bash is cool.
+Then run:

+1. npm install
-Then run: npm install npm run dev
+2. npm run dev

-Then open this hot mess on localhost:something.
-You'll see with port in the terminal.
+Then open this 🔥 mess on localhost:_something_.
+You'll see which port in the terminal 🤷‍♀️